masc-it/neural-activations/2-encode-image-as-text.md

 # Results

-Right now I am training a GPT model on an internal company dataset.
+Right now I am training a GPT model (just 13M params) on an internal company dataset.
 Given the image representation + prompt, the network has to predict some textual data, contained in the image.

 It takes ~3 hours per epoch on my RTX A4000.